YannDubs/Mini_Decodable_Information_Bottleneck/README.md

-# Mini_Decodable_Information_Bottleneck
+# Mini Decodable Information Bottleneck

-Minimum viable code for the DIB paper
+This is a minimal script for the DIB paper, the code to reproduce all the experiments will be available once I clean it.